kkeeth/riotjs-style-guide/README.md

 ```
 modules/
 ├── radio-group/
-|   └── radio-group.tag.html
+|   └── radio-group.riot
 └── search-form/
-    ├── search-form.tag.html
+    ├── search-form.riot
     ├── ...
     └── search-filters/
-        └── search-filters.tag.html
+        └── search-filters.riot
 ```

 [↑ back to Table of Contents](#table-of-contents)

-## Use `*.tag.html` extension
+## Use `*.riot.html` extension

-Riot introduces a new concept called *tags*, and suggests to use a `*.tag` extension.
+Riot introduces a new concept called *tags*, and suggests to use a `*.riot` extension.
 However in essence these tags are simply custom elements containing markup.
-Therefore you should **use the `*.tag.html` extension**.
+Therefore you should **use the `*.riot.html` extension**.

 ### Why?